 To get the most out of the city of Bath, and its surroundings, you need to stay for a few days, or even longer.
 I’ve rounded up some of the best places to stay in Bath – hotels and self catering.
 Some are historic, some are quirky, and some are both!
 However, they will all guarantee a memorable stay.

-Indigo Hotel, South Parade, BA2 4AB
+Hotel Indigo Bath, South Parade, BA2 4AB

 Gainsborough Bath Spa Hotel, Beau Street, BA1 1QY